Get That Private Backyard Space and More with an L-Shaped Home

 Top: In this 3-bedroom European style Ranch home, the garage forms the other part of the “L” and shelters the master suite from outside noise in addition to providing more privacy for the occupants.
 Bottom: The first floor of the 2,200-sq.-ft. house shows a split bedroom plan – the master suite on one end and the other bedrooms on the opposite, with all the social and dining spaces in the center of the home (Plan #142-1097).

-For homeowners who are inclined to have a courtyard area to cultivate lush gardens, install a water feature, or incorporate an outdoor kitchen, the L-shaped design fits perfectly into their plans.
-This landscaped courtyard area stretching from the “L” to the front or rear of the home then becomes a relaxing and calming sight for the family and their friends.
+For homeowners inclined to have a courtyard area to cultivate lush gardens, install a water feature, or incorporate an outdoor kitchen, the L-shaped design fits perfectly into their plans.
+This landscaped courtyard area stretching from the “L” to the front or rear of the home becomes a relaxing and calming sight for the family and their friends.